 Full disclosure right ahead:

-Naomi “Bez” Norbez used a free key of “The Hayseed Knight”, provided by Sandra Molina Juan, to play the game and write an article about it.
+Naomi “Bez” Norbez used a free key of “The Hayseed Knight”, provided by Maxi Molina Juan, to play the game and write an article about it.

 “The Hayseed Knight” is a visual novel about history and how it is told to those who have not witnessed it firsthand.
 In the framing device, a teenager named Lin writes down the story told to her by a perhaps divine being known only as the Narrator.
 The story is that of Ader, famed knight of the land, and as we go through the tale, we try and see how Ader became the well-known hero that Lin knows him as.